Young Women Can Have Heart Disease Too

 In order to stay heart healthy, women need to be active participants in their health care, Dr. Sparano says.

 “We know that women tend to be more motivated when it comes to the needs of those we care for; yet, this same principle does not necessarily apply to our own health needs,” she says.
 “It’s not enough to 'know our numbers' for cardiovascular test results and measurements like cholesterol levels and blood pressure.
 We must go one step further.”

 That means being proactive about your heath.
-According to Dr. Sparano, two of the biggest actions younger women can take to lower their risks of heart disease is to know their family health history and actively practice a healthy lifestyle that focuses on prevention.
+Two of the biggest actions younger women can take to lower their risks of heart disease is to know their family health history and actively practice a healthy lifestyle that focuses on prevention, Dr. Sparano says.